-The claim form can be found here.
+The claim form can be found in this document.
 It is very important that the claim form is completely and correctly filled out with requested documents as not doing so may result in your claim being delayed.

 We aim to acknowledge your claim within 21 days.
 Please allow this time to pass before enquiring about your claim.

 You can then expect to receive a written response stating the outcome of your claim within 90 days of the acknowledgement.
 We do however aim to get back to claimants as soon as we can.